r-hub/blog/content/post/2019-11-26-pkgsearch.markdown

 ---
 title: Search and discover CRAN packages with pkgsearch!
-date: '2019-10-29'
+date: '2019-10-26'
 slug: pkgsearch
 tags:
   - pkgsearch
 ---

-Version 3.0.1 of the `pkgsearch` package has been [released on CRAN](https://cran.r-project.org/package=pkgsearch)! `pkgsearch` munges CRAN metadata and lets you access it through several lenses: **search packages by keyword, popularity, recent activity, package name and more.**
+Version 3.0.1 of the `pkgsearch` package has been [released on CRAN](https://cran.r-project.org/package=pkgsearch)! :tada: `pkgsearch` munges CRAN metadata and lets you access it through several lenses: **search packages by keyword, popularity, recent activity, package name and more.**

 Get `pkgsearch`'s latest version from